FZambia/centrifuge/docs/content/description.rst

 be added to history and every connected client sends presence information into Redis.
 So if Redis available - information about presence and message history will be available for clients (there are options for namespaces which allow to disable presence and history for channels belonging to them).
+Note, that in case of single node of Centrifuge it's possible to keep state and history in process memory - no Redis required then.

 Finally let's talk about structure database.
 In Centrifuge you can create projects and namespaces in projects.
 This information must be stored somewhere and shared between